-Belly button pain during pregnancy is a very common symptom and occurs mainly due to changes in the body, as it tries to adjust to the baby's growth.
-This pain occurs especially at the end of pregnancy due to increased belly size, the baby’s movements, and lack of space in the woman's body, but may also be felt at other times.
+Belly button pain during pregnancy is a very common symptom and occurs mainly due to changes in the body that accommodate for the baby’s growth.
+Discomfort around the belly button particularly occurs at the end of pregnancy for following reasons like to increased belly size, the baby’s movements, and lack of space in the woman’s body, but it may also be felt earlier on in the pregnancy.

-However, if pain develops during late pregnancy, spreads to the abdomen, and is accompanied by uterine contractions, it may also be a sign of childbirth.
+If belly button pain is felt in late pregnancy, spreads to the whole abdomen, and is accompanied by uterine contractions, the pain may also be a sign of childbirth.

 See the main causes for belly button pain during pregnancy below: